 Will the product or service measure up to expectations?
 If they’ve heard of others with bad experiences, or read negative consumer reviews, then they won’t buy with confidence.
 Prospects can also be strongly influenced by the research they’ve done online.

 6. The Ability To Use The Service To Its Potential

-While an individual may trust that a consultant has achieved incredible results with someone else’s company, they might question their own ability to change old habits, methods of operation, and attitudes to take advantage of their advice.
+While an individual may trust that as a salesperson you have achieved incredible results with someone else’s company, they might question their own ability to change old habits, methods of operation, and attitudes to take advantage of your advice.

-If you’ve built trust in the first five areas, you can still miss a sale if the prospect doesn’t believe in himself.
+If you’ve built trust in the first five areas, you can still miss a sale if the prospect doesn’t believe in themselves.
 Build self-esteem and confidence through reassurance and encouragement.